namnd/namnd.github.io/content/posts/nixos-and-virtual-machine.md

 This is **Part 2** of the series about my remote workstation setup.
 In the [first part](/posts/my-workstation-setup/), I talked about GnuPG and Yubikey.
 In this post, I will share my OS (Operating System) level setup.
+This setup is heavily inspired by [Michell Hashimoto](https://github.com/mitchellh/nixos-config)

 My laptop is a Macbook M1 Pro.
 However, I mainly use MacOS for productivity apps, such as web browser, slack, zoom, etc. that (IMHO) work best on Mac.
 For the development environment, I always prefer Linux.
 Mac OS is pretty good for dev, I just think, Linux is still better overall.
 So why not combine the best of both, right?